 The marketing and advertising industries are being influenced by consumer demands for greater privacy and data control, as well as impending artificial intelligence (AI) regulation.
 Kathy Baxter shares how Salesforce builds trusted AI into marketing automation software.
+More from Kathy here.

 We are in a crisis of trust.
 According to Salesforce’s State of the Connected Customer, 92% of consumers believe there is a moderate to major need for companies to improve their trustworthiness, and 61% reported that it’s difficult for a company to earn their trust.

 The growing use of artificial intelligence (AI) in marketing makes things even more complicated.
 Fewer than half (48%) of customers trust companies to use AI ethically, and 65% are concerned about unethical use of AI.
-This may be because we see more negative headlines about biased AI (as in facial recognition, healthcare recommendations, or hiring) than positive ones about AI identifying cancer tumors that doctors miss.
+This may be because we see more negative headlines about biased AI (as in facial recognition, healthcare recommendations, or hiring) than positive ones about AI (for example, identifying cancer tumors that doctors miss).

-Optics aside, the burden is on marketers to respect privacy when personalizing marketing messages with AI.
+Optics aside, the burden is on marketers to respect privacy when personalising marketing messages with AI.
 There’s a fine line between useful, targeted ads and ones that are downright invasive.
 It’s also easy to slip into stereotype bias – attribution of particular qualities to a member of a particular social group – or exclude segments of your customer base by focusing on demographic variables.

-So how do you ensure your marketing is accurate, inclusive, valuable, and privacy-preserving?
+So, how do you ensure your marketing is accurate, inclusive, valuable, and privacy-preserving?
 AI can only be trusted when it is built transparently and has protection for human rights, explainability, accountability, and inclusion at its core.
 (Salesforce infuses ethical practices and processes into our AI development.)